By Jan David Winitz, President & Founder

 The antique Dorasht carpets, typically commissioned works of grand scale for local and European nobility, were woven in the Khorassan district of Northeast Persia.
-This mountainous region, less well known in the Western world as it was geographically separated from the major centers of Western Persia by the Great Desert, has an illustrious history of antique Persian carpet weaving dating back to the late sixteenth century.
+This mountainous region, less well known in the Western world as it was geographically separated from the major centers of Western Persia by the Great Desert, has an illustrious history of antique Persian carpet weaving dating back to the late 16th-century.
 Some of the highly venerated “Herati” carpets may be ascribed to early Dorasht weaving.

 The capital city of this region, Meshed, is well respected for its finely knotted 20th-century carpets, utilizing a blue-red dye and florid designs replete with swirling vine-forms.
-However, Dorasht carpets of the 19th and turn of the 20th centuries are quite unique and prized among connoisseurs.
+However, Dorasht carpets of the 19th and turn of the 20th-centuries are quite unique and prized among connoisseurs.
 An early traveler noted: “From the hills of Dorasht come carefully worked carpets, often appearing in unusual dimensions.”

 Although the weavers of the antique Dorasht rugs utilized a similar blue-red dye, the cardinal hue of this northeastern district, they added bountiful use of ivory, extreme shades of indigo, and on occasion a beloved, naturally undyed camelhair.

 In terms of antique carpet design, an overall repeat of petal-formed medallions, placed in diagonal rows and rendered with distinct, almost crystalline natural dyes, may be their most celebrated design.
 Grand sunburst central medallion designs and astonishingly intricate allover designs are also found.